AnantHegde/SensAura_Final/README.md

 Notes:
 Ensure your webcam is properly connected and accessible.
-For RTSP streams, verify the URL and credentials.
 Adjust the KNOWN_WIDTH and FOCAL_LENGTH constants in app.py for accurate distance estimation.
 The application uses yolov8n.pt by default, you can change the model in settings.py.